-The DPD requires you to complete our four year plan of study.
+The DPD requires you to complete our four-year plan of study.
 The curriculum is planned to provide learning activities to attain all the foundation knowledge and learning outcomes defined by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
 It prepares you for entering a Dietetic Internship (DI) and Master's Degree Program(s) to be eligible to take the RD examination.
-After required course work is completed you will be issued a verification statement (within one month of graduation), which verifies you completed our didactic program.
+After the required course work is completed you will be issued a verification statement (within one month of graduation), which verifies you completed our didactic program.
 In your last semester (usually the spring of your senior year) you will apply for supervised practice, that is a DI.
 A student must successfully complete both an accredited didactic program, such as the one in Nutritional Sciences, a DI, and a Master's Degree before he/she is able to sit for the national registration examination.
 Our department offers a 4+1 program which provides both a BS and MS in nutritional sciences.
 Some internships are combined with a Master Degree or offer credit towards a Master's Degree.
 To earn a verification statement, students must have attained a bachelor's degree, completed all didactic course work, obtain food safety certification, and attended a nutrition conference.
 Verification statements will be emailed to students, who then have the responsibility of providing a copy to their internship director and/or employer.
 DIs, which are located throughout the United States, must include at least 1000 hours of supervised experience, and be accredited by ACEND.
 Internship applications are done through an online process called DICAS.
-Students register with D&D Digital in order to participate in the computer matching process, in which students rank the internships to which they are applying in order of preference.
 Internships are competitive.
 Internship placement requires a strong science and overall GPA, leadership experience, work and volunteer activities.
 It is strongly recommended that students obtain nutrition related experience through extra-curricular activities and work and volunteer experiences.
 For the past four years, the National placement rate has been about 66-74%.
-For the University of Connecticut didactic program, the internship placement rate has been 100% for the past five years (see placement graph below).
+For the University of Connecticut didactic program, the internship placement rate has been 100% for the past seven years (see placement graph below).
 The Department of Allied Health Sciences at UConn offers a 4 + 1 coordinated masters dietetic internship program, https://dietetics.alliedhealth.uconn.edu/.